Skip to main content Skip to footer

 10. Jaggaer

 Jaggaer addresses complex procurement challenges with streamlined, automated workflows that drive real business value.
-The platform specializes in comprehensive source-to-pay solutions for industries like manufacturing, healthcare, and education, making it ideal for enterprises managing both direct and indirect spend across global supplier networks.
+The platform specializes in comprehensive source-to-pay solutions for industries like manufacturing, healthcare, and education, delivering end-to-end procurement automation through its unified JAGGAER ONE platform.

 Key features